danfayal/ESP32memCARDlink/README.md

 I DON'T KNOOOOOWWWWW!!!!!!!!

 P.S.: I honestly have no idea about PSXMemCard or PocketStation.
 I can be kinda lazy sometimes, you know?
 So if you decide to try it… well, do it at your own risk.
 I’m not responsible for any damage to your device (especially since those things are insanely expensive!).

+# Limitations

+- You can only select a single .mcr or .bin file, with a maximum size of 128 KB.

+- Other common save formats are not supported.

+- You cannot edit save files directly.

+- PocketStation?
+Seriously?
+I can barely handle basic memory card operations.
+Forget it!

 # TODO (maybe)